I Traveled to Switzerland on a Student Budget

 • ISIC card

-• A traveler enjoying chocolate tasting inside a Swiss chocolate factory with a variety of sweets on display.
+A traveler enjoying chocolate tasting inside a Swiss chocolate factory.

 CONCLUSION